kororaproject/website/upstream/client/README.md

 Some fundamental goals of the Canvas project include:

 * To provide a simple and intuitive interface for system composition,
-* ProFitted for extensibility, and
+* Fitted for extensibility, and
 * Allow trivial management of your Mum's install.

 ## Component Overview